Gwyneth Paltrow’s ski collision trial spawns memes, intrigue

 But Gwyneth Paltrow’s live-streamed trial over her collision with Terry Sanderson, a 76-year-old retired optometrist, in Park City has emerged as the biggest celebrity court case since actors Johnny Depp and Amber Heard faced off last year — spawning memes, sparking debate about the burden of fame, and making ski etiquette rules of who was uphill and who had the right of way relevant beyond those who can afford resort chairlift tickets.

-As attorneys plow through questioning their final witnesses Wednesday and prepare for closing arguments Thursday, here is a look back at highlights from the two-week trial:
+As attorneys finished questioning witnesses Wednesday and prepared for closing arguments Thursday, here is a look back at highlights from the two-week trial:

 LIFESTYLES OF THE RICH AND THE FAMOUS

-For seven days, attorneys have both highlighted — and downplayed — Paltrow and Sanderson’s extravagant lifestyles.
+For seven days, attorneys have highlighted — and downplayed — Paltrow and Sanderson’s extravagant lifestyles.

 Sanderson’s attorneys are asking for more than $300,000 in damages, but the money at stake for both sides pales in comparison to the typical legal costs of a multiyear lawsuit.
 Both sides have marshalled brigades of expert witnesses, including a biomechanical engineer and collision expert.

-To keep jurors engaged through hours of jargon-heavy testimony, Paltrow’s team has shared a series of advanced, high-resolution animations rendered by an artist.
+To keep jurors engaged, Paltrow’s team shared a series of advanced, high-resolution animations to accompany their witnesses’ recollections.
+The renderings reflect the financial investment Paltrow and her defense team are devoting to the case.

 THE BURDEN OF FAME